 Next page -

-"Few people of the present day are capable
+"Few people of the present day

-courage and energy.
+proof of human courage and energy.
 With two ponderous craft - regular "tubs"

-according to our ideas - these men sailed right into the heart of the
+according to our ideas - these men sailed right into the heart of

-men were heroes - heroes in the highest sense of the word."
+...
+These men were heroes - heroes in the highest sense of the word."

 - Roald Amundsen, writing in 1912 of the Erebus and Terror expedition to Antarctica with James Clark Ross.